openwallet-foundation/tac/docs/governance/elections.md

 * A ballot will be distributed on: E-7 days
 * The election will be completed on: Noon PT, E-day and election results are announced

+!!! abstract "Nominations"
+    Nominees should outline their qualifications and provide a statement explaining why they would be a good choice for the seat.

 ## Vacancies

 ### TAC Chair Vacancy